rojo-rbx/rojo/README.md

 This is the main Rojo repository, containing the binary server component.
 For the source for the Roblox plugin, [see the rojo-plugin repository](https://github.com/LPGhatguy/rojo-plugin).

+The master branches of both respositories should always pass all tests and be functional, but are not suitable for production use!

 ## Features

 Rojo has a number of desirable features *right now*: